See the Tuition, Costs and Fees page in the office of registration and record website for more information.

 Missouri State University-West Plains is a teaching and learning institution providing quality post-secondary educational opportunities to the communities we serve, including the seven-county region of Howell, Oregon, Texas, Douglas, Wright, Ozark and Shannon Counties.
 For years, the college has grown and expanded to offer associate's degrees, transfer programs and training for immediate employment, as well as bachelor's and master's degrees from Missouri State University in Springfield.
 The University is accredited by the Higher Learning Commission and is a member of the North Central Association (http://ncahlc.org), phone: (312) 263-0456.
 Enrollment averages 2,200 per semester.

 The campus consists of five classroom and administrative buildings: Kellett Hall, M.O.
 Looney Hall, Emory L. Melton Hall, Michael J. Lybyer Technology Center, Garfield Hall and Cass Hall.
 In addition to classroom and administrative buildings, the campus includes the Garnett Library, the 60-person Grizzly House residence hall, the Student Recreation Center, the Putnam Student Center, the V. H. Drago College Store and Cass Hall, a one-stop shop for student services.
-Maintenance and custodial operations are located in the Broadway Building and the Richards House serves as the residence for the Missouri State University-West Plains chancellor.
+Maintenance and custodial operations are located in the Broadway Building and the Richards House.
 Gohn Hall houses the Missouri State Outreach program.